MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/2-what-is-autoscale.md

 * **Scale** - Scale VMs in or out
 * **Email** - Send email to subscription admins, co-admins, and/or additional email address you specify
 * **Automate via webhooks** - Call webhooks, which can trigger multiple complex actions inside or outside Azure.
 Inside Azure, you can start an Azure Automation runbook, Azure Function, or Azure Logic App.
-Example third-party URL outside Azure include services like Slack and Twilio.

 ## Autoscale Settings